HumicCoils/miko_token/README.md

 1. Users trade MIKO on any Solana DEX; dynamic fee is withheld automatically
 2. When accumulated fees reach 500,000 MIKO (0.05% of supply), Keeper bot harvests and calls Absolute Vault
-3. Absolute Vault splits the batch: **1% → Owner**, **4% → Treasury**
+3. Absolute Vault splits the batch: **20% of collected tax → Owner**, **80% of collected tax → Treasury**
-4. The 4% share is swapped via Jupiter to current reward token and distributed pro-rata
+4. The 80% share is swapped via Jupiter to current reward token and distributed pro-rata

 ### 3.2 Anti-Sniper Protection